Potential applicants facing undue hardships in submitting application materials due to major natural disasters should contact email@example.com.

 The Statement of Purpose asks:

-Please describe your aptitude and motivation for graduate study in your area of specialization, including your preparation for this field of study, your academic plans or research interests in your chosen area of study, and your future career goals.
-Please be specific about why UC Berkeley/UCSF would be a good intellectual fit for you.
+Please describe your aptitude and motivation for graduate study in your area of specialization, including your preparation for this field of study, your academic plans or research interests in your chosen area of study, Professors whose research interests parallel yours, and your future career goals.
+Please be specific about why UC Berkeley/UCSF would be a good intellectual match for you.
 Brevity is appreciated – no more than two pages.
 Please see the graduate writing guide for more information.

 The Personal Statement asks: